 - Appropriations are subject to a limit established by Proposition 4 of 1979, as modified by later initiatives. - The SAL limits the amount of state tax proceeds that can be appropriated each year.
 This limit is adjusted annually for changes in population and in the cost of living. - Some appropriations from tax proceeds do not count toward the limit, including debt service and spending that is needed to comply with court or federal mandates. - Revenues that exceed the SAL over a two-year period ("excess" revenues) are divided equally between Proposition 98 spending and taxpayer rebates.
-The state is projected to be \$18 billion below the SAL in 2013-14.
+The state last exceeded the SAL in 1999-00 (but did not do so in the prior year).